Hiring a Pest Control Company for Bed Bug Work

 Note that a good company will ask about whether pets or children are present and manage the use of pesticides accordingly

-- provide regular training to the employees on the control of bed bugs
+- provide regular training to their employees on the control of bed bugs

 - provide educational materials for their clients